deltachat/deltachat-pages/_posts/2025-01-23-webxdc-notifications.md

 provides tutorial material and introduction chapters on what is involved when replacing HTTP with Peer-to-Peer protocols.

-We are handing over the mike to the wonderful [Rosano](https://rosano.ca/) who did a succinct intro video a while ago.
+We are handing over the mic to the wonderful [Rosano](https://rosano.ca/) who did a succinct intro video a while ago.
 <video controls="" style="width:560px; max-width: 100%;"><source src="https://webxdc.org/assets/just-web-apps.mp4" type="video/mp4"><a href="https://www.youtube.com/watch?v=I1K4pBvb2pI">watch "just web apps" on youtube</a></video>